Last Updated: October 12, 2022

 Some of the best pairs for sausage, okra, and chicken gumbo are Pinot Noir from California, German Riesling, and Cabernet Sauvignon from South Africa.

-What wine goes with Cajun dishes?
+What wine goes well with Cajun dishes?

 Off-dry Riesling and Sauvignon Blanc are some of the best whites.
 Let's not forget how andouille sausage gumbo, a specialty of Cajun cuisine, cooked with herbal elements, is more delectable with Alsatian Gewürztraminer.